 8. So is HPV dangerous for my health?

 Genital warts are 90% of the time a result of HPV variations which do not in general cause this disease.
-Some other HPV strains are considered “carcinogenic” viruses, i .e. , it can cause this disease.
-For instance, Papillomavirus virus is recognized as the primary cause of cervical cancers in women, but it has also been associated with penile, vaginal, vulvar, anal or oropharyngeal cancer.
+Some other HPV strains are considered “carcinogenic” viruses, i.e., they can cause this disease.
+For instance, the Papillomavirus virus is recognized as the primary cause of cervical cancers in women, but it has also been associated with penile, vaginal, vulvar, anal, or oropharyngeal cancer.
 It has been expected that in 2009 alone, 32 000 cases of cancer in the USA were the result of the HPV virus.
-Luckily the alteration to this disease will take for years.
-Thus we have lots of chances to detect and treat early HPV related forms of cancer.
-Typical visits with a gynecologist for women, consultations with a urologist for male, and stays with a proctologist for the two are expected in detecting early on signs of an HPV related cancer.
+Luckily the alteration to this disease will take years.
+Thus we have lots of chances to detect and treat early HPV-related forms of cancer.
+Typical visits with a gynecologist for women, consultations with a urologist for males, and stays with a proctologist for the two are expected in detecting early signs of HPV-related cancer.

 Posts You May Like to Read: